bof64665/LDF_GraphQLServer/README.md

-# Visual Decision-Support for Live Digital Forensic Investigation - Server
+# Visual Decision-Support for Live Digital Forensics - Server

 This nodeJS-web server is part of a research prototype to provide visual decision-support for Live Digital Forensic investigations.
 A publication is currently being prepared and will be linked here once it is available.
+A video of the prototype is available [here](https://youtu.be/vY-WYz3UYmw).

 ## Summary